VinhQuocTran/PortfolioProjects/Shopee Scrapping (Python+PowerBI) - Shopee/ReadMe.md

 * The truth hurts but then you have to accept and realize that if you want to find a unique dataset for your project, you can't rely entirely on public platforms.
 No need to worry about, I will show you how I scrape my own dataset using Scrapy library in this project.

 ## Introduction and Objective ##
-* We will learn how to scrap a dataset of products's information from Shopee (an Ecommerce platform) using Scrapy , how to clean and make use of that data to extract more useful features.
+* We will learn how to scrap a dataset of products's information from Shopee (an Ecommerce platform) using Selenium and BeautifulSoup , how to clean and make use of that data to extract more useful features.
 Furthermore, we're going to get our hands dirty in Power BI by creating a product dashboard
 * The project includes 2 parts: Data Scrapping and Power BI dashboard.
-You can jump straight to dashboard if you just want to see some visualizations and don't care about technical part.
+You can jump straight to dashboard if you just want to see some visualizations and don't care about technical parts.
 * a Shopee store that we scrape today is Coolmate.
 It is a minimalistic fashion brand which's been popular in Vietnam recently because their fashion aims specifally for young men who value comfort and ease over fashionable clothes.
 * You can change URL in Scrapy to scrape any Shopee store that you like